qcjx96/qcjx96.github.io/_tabs/about.md

 This blog serves as a receptacle for my thoughts, on these matters and others.
 I endeavor to express them as cogently as possible, but each piece will remain a work in progress.
 If an article is ever ready, I will publish it on social media and use it as the basis of my vlog.

-All opinions expressed are my own.
+All opinions are my own.
 Reader's discretion is advised.